 The beauty of having everything in place before you travel is that you do not have to worry about anything.
 You will be met on arrival, normally either at the international airports of Hanoi or Ho Chi Minh City, and from there you will have a guide throughout your holiday.
 That does not mean that you will not have free time but it does mean you will have support, help and advice throughout your Vietnam tour.

 Vietnam is a fairly large country, covering several degrees of latitude.
 That has implications on climate as well as the simple issue of being able to cover the whole country within one holiday.
 The good news for tourists is that Vietnam has an excellent travel infrastructure.
-Domestic flights between Hanoi, Danang in Central Vietnam,Ho Chi Minh City in the South and Phu Quoc Island in the South China Sea mean that you can cover the whole country fairly easily.
+Domestic flights between Hanoi, Danang in Central Vietnam,Ho Chi Minh City in the South and Phu Quoc Island in the East Sea mean that you can cover the whole country fairly easily.
 Overland, the road and rail routes north to south are equally well-developed.

 One of the joys of foreign travel is meeting the locals.
 They are very hospitable and happy to meet tourists.
 It is important to understand local custom and etiquette and your local agent will give you all the guidance you will need, especially when it comes to the dress code when visiting religious sites.